Miss Thailand 2023

 Miss Thailand 2023 (Thai: นางสาวไทย 2566) was the 54th edition of Miss Thailand beauty pageant organized by TPN Global Co., Ltd. under cooperation with Tero Entertainment.
 The pageant scheduled to be held at Chaeng Watthana Hall, Central Chaeng Watthana, Nonthaburi on 19 March 2023, while the initial pageant activities was decided to be done in the province of Phatthalung.
 This year, representatives from 47 provinces have been selected Manita Farmer of Phuket crowned her successor Chonnikarn Supittayaporn of Chiang Mai at the end of the event.
-Chonnikarn will represent Thailand at Miss World 2023 in the United Arab Emirates.
+Chonnikarn will represent Thailand at Miss Global 2023 in Vietnam.